CJCH-FM: Top 40 and Classic rock

-Sports and Oldies (2001-2007)
+Sports and Oldies (2001–2007)

 In 2001, CHUM Limited started a sports radio network known as The Team.
 CJCH joined this network and became The Team 920 on May 7 of that year.
 On August 27, 2002, The Team network was shut down and CJCH flipped to an oldies format, becoming AM 920/CJCH - Yesterday's Favourites.

 In July 2006, CHNS, an oldies station since February 1992, switched to the FM band and adopted a classic rock format (now airing classic hits).
 As a result, CJCH became the only oldies station in Halifax.
-Its oldies format was unique in that it ran a mid-morning call-in program called The Hotline with host Rick Howe (now with CJNI-FM).
+Its oldies format was unique in that it ran a mid-morning call-in program called The Hotline with host Rick Howe.

-Moving to FM, The Bounce (2007-2016)
+Moving to FM, The Bounce (2007–2016)

 In 2007, CTVglobemedia acquired CJCH and CIOO.
 On August 31, 2007, CTVglobemedia applied to the CRTC to move CJCH to 101.3 FM.
 The CRTC approval was given on November 30, 2007.
 The application originally indicated that CJCH would retain its oldies format.
 Industry Canada required a three-week test on 101.3 FM, which began on May 8, 2008.

 On May 30, 2008, at 10:00 a.m., the last oldies song finished playing on 920 CJCH as the station went silent on AM.
 The new station launched on 101.3 FM with a Top 40/CHR format, branded as 101.3 The Bounce.
 The first song aired was Kanye West's "Stronger".
 The station did not take advantage of its right to simulcast on both frequencies for three months as is customary in such cases.

 The new FM station was in direct competition with CKHZ-FM, which had a musical direction leaning to Rhythmic and Dance product, targeted towards young adults.
 CJCH's "Bounce" logo and fonts were patterned after CHBN in Edmonton, which, until 2010, was under the same ownership as CJCH.
 With CKHZ adopting an Adult Top 40 direction in March 2013 (which lasted until it flipped to country in September 2015), CJCH moved towards a Rhythmic-leaning direction, but remained within the Mainstream CHR realm.
 The move was also in part to avoid overlapping with co-owned CIOO, though the two stations share some titles.

 On April 1, 2011, Bell Canada completed its acquisition of 100% of the shares in CTVglobemedia it didn't already own and named the new division Bell Media.

-Virgin Radio (2016-present)
+Virgin Radio (2016–present)

 On July 26, 2016, CJCH began promoting a "major change" to the station to take place on July 29 at 1:00 p.m.
 At that time, after playing "Sorry" by Justin Bieber, CJCH rebranded as 101.3 Virgin Radio, becoming the ninth station in Canada to use the "Virgin" branding (CFCA-FM in Kitchener rebranded as "Virgin" at the same time as CJCH).
 The first song on "Virgin" (as well as Kitchener's "Virgin") was "This Is What You Came For" by Calvin Harris and Rihanna.